Invariant universality for quandles and fields: Preliminaries

-of some Borel set \( B \subseteq X \times Y \).
 A subset of a standard Borel space whose complement is analytic is called \textit{co-analytic}, or \( \coanalytic \).
 Souslin's Theorem (see~\cite[Theorem~14.11]{Kec}) states that the Borel sets of a standard Borel space are precisely the sets that are both \(\analytic\) and \(\coanalytic\).